 - Make sure you own the work

 - Copyright/protect your music

-- Never sign away your rights unless the price is right
+- Never sign away your rights unless the price and or circumstances are right

 - Always be networking